 The main research methods that will be used along the project are statistical, cartographical and documental work; semi-structured interviews with key informants and qualitative data analysis; as well as participatory observation and action research.

 Since June 2017, within the framework of the applied research project titled 'HAMLETS.
 Immigration and Sustainable Development in Small Villages' , a number of popular science tweets are being published.
 These tweets offer geo-demographic data and photos taken in municipalities with less than 500 inhabitants.
 Later these photos will be linked to the Geographical Information System named GISASH that is being developed from LIGIT-UAB.
-In this sense, those tweets are being linked to other tweets published from LIGIT offering data and maps on the land use evolution in small villages (CORINE Land Cover 1990-2012).
 The usual periodicity is various tweets per week.
-The main hashtag is #HAMLETS and two twitter accounts that can be followed for updates during the project are: on the one hand, @LIGIT_UAB and, on the other hand, @RicardMoren
+The main hashtag is #HAMLETS and a twitter account that can be followed for updates during the project is @RicardMoren

 B9-1068 office, Department of Geography, Universitat Autònoma de Barcelona, 08193, Bellaterra (Barcelona), Spain.